Do You Need Cybersecurity Insurance?

 The cybercrime landscape is getting more unpredictable and complex every day.
 Cybercriminals are finding more effective ways to infiltrate business networks and steal critical business data—but you already know all this.

-Cybersecurity insurance is a relatively new type of protection designed specifically to help cover the potentially massive expenses associated with an unavoidable data breach.
-It can be a worthwhile investment, so long as you know how it works.
+Cybersecurity insurance is a relatively new type of protection designed to help cover the potentially massive expenses associated with an unavoidable data breach.
+It can be a worthwhile investment if you know how it works.

 The somewhat inevitable nature of modern cybercrime has led businesses to consider cybersecurity insurance as a final layer of reassuring protection.
-In fact, it’s becoming more and more necessary, as many insurance providers have begun drawing a clear line between normally covered losses, and those incurred by cybercrime-related events.
+It’s becoming increasingly necessary, as many insurance providers have begun drawing a clear line between normally covered losses and those incurred by cybercrime-related events.